michaelklishin/sous-chef/README.md

     end

-Create a 32-bit Ubuntu virtual machine you will be developing cookbooks in:
+Create an Ubuntu virtual machine you will be developing cookbooks in:

     vagrant up